niyathikukkapalli/niyathikukkapalli.github.io/research/index.markdown

 of neurons.
 Finally, the equations of motion and energy are modeled with Lagrange techniques and possible extensions, like creating a model similar to the Kuramoto Model, and other applications of the problem are discussed." %}

 {% include research-link.html
-   title="The Artin Hasse Exponential" href="/research/artinhasse.pdf"
-   date="August 1, 2023"
-   abstract="In 1928, the Artin-Hasse Exponential was created as an analogy to the exponential function that comes from infinite products, as discussed in the paper.
-A introductory discussion of formal power series and their connection to the p-adic numbers is given.
-The fact that Qp is the completion of Q is proven, laying the grounds for a discussion of radius of convergence (for power series), where the mutual inverse isomorphism between the exponential and logarithmic functions in the p-adic number system is also shown.
-Intermediatary results regarding surface Topology are elucidated using metric spaces.
-A new proof for Dwork’s Lemma is provided via methods of induction, and is applied to prove the Integrality of the Artin Hasse Function, E(x), which is essential for further research.
-Extensions regarding E(x) are discussed, such as the radius of convergence and generalized images of the p-adics." %}

-{% include research-link.html
    title="Periodicities of Faro Shuffles"